How to Make Kombucha

+Peel and stick temperature strip to outside of glass brew jar.
 Once cooled, pour your sweet tea liquid into the fermenting jar.
-Fill jar with the remaining 10 cups of cool filtered water, leaving enough space to add your scoby and starter liquid after tea cools to room temperature (preferably 68º-85º F).
+Fill jar with approximately 8 cups of cool filtered water until jar is 3/4 full.
+Leave enough space to add your SCOBY and starter liquid after tea cools to room temperature (preferably 70°-78°).

 If you are using a fermenting jar from Joshua Tree Kombucha, fill to 3-4 inches below the top of the jar.

 Important: DO NOT put your SCOBY and starter liquid in hot tea!
-If tea is too hot, you could kill the scoby.
-Be kind to the scoby!
-(Sweetened tea should be cooled to room temperature.)
+If tea is too hot, you could kill the SCOBY.
+Be kind to the SCOBY!

-Cover container with clean cloth or coffee filter and secure with a rubber band.
+Cover the container with a clean cloth or coffee filter and secure with a rubber band.
 Your kombucha needs to breathe in order to ferment.

 And now we wait...

-After 7-9 days, you can start tasting your brew with clean straw.
+After 7-9 days (newer brews may take over 14 days to ferment), you can start tasting your brew with clean straw.
 If too sweet, let ferment longer.
 The longer it ferments, the more acidic and less sweet it will become.

 TIP: Cold temperatures are almost always the cause of mold.
 Keep your brew warm!

-If you are brewing during the winter months, consider getting a heat wrap or moving the brew to a warmer part of your home.
+If you are brewing during the winter months, consider using a heat wrap or moving the brew to a warmer part of your home.
 Warmth will speed the fermentation process as well.